Mallika-434/exam1/README.md

 File Details:
 1. examapp.py: The main application file containing all functionalities.
-2. CleanedAutomobile.csv: Default dataset loaded from the repository.
+2. CleanedAutomobile[1].csv: Default dataset loaded from the repository.

 Dataset Information:
-The dataset, CleanedAutomobile.csv, contains cleaned automobile data with features such as price, fuel type, engine size, and body style.
+The dataset, CleanedAutomobile[1].csv, contains cleaned automobile data with features such as price, fuel type, engine size, and body style.

 Key Dependencies:
 1. Streamlit: Framework for building interactive web applications.